 Intuitively, it is reasonable that computing the opacities from a grid of values is more accurate than extrapolating from a single point.
 While interpolating led to improvements across all neutrino species, the largest improvement was in the accuracy of the heavy-lepton neutrino opacities.
-Furthermore, in our initial implementation of the original grey transport we found an artificial increase in the $Y_e$ of the material ahead of the shock.
-The source of this build-up was the extrapolation of the absorption opacity in a regime where the fluid temperature was very low ( $< 1$\,MeV) and while the neutrino temperature was high.
+Furthermore, in our initial implementation of the original gray transport we found an artificial increase in the $Y_e$ of the material ahead of the shock.
+The source of this build-up was the extrapolation of the absorption opacity in a regime where the fluid temperature was very low ( $< 1$\,MeV) and the neutrino temperature was high.
 Interpolating the opacities, instead of extrapolating, fixed this problem.
-Not only does our approach reproduce the results of the energy-dependent transport fairly well, simulations utilising the grey scheme are around four times faster than those using the energy-dependent neutrino transport.
+Our approach reproduces the results of the energy-dependent transport fairly well; in addition, simulations utilizing the gray scheme are around four times faster than those using the energy-dependent neutrino transport.

 Interpolating the opacities was not enough to achieve good agreement with the opacities calculated by averaging with the energy-density spectrum from simulations with energy-dependent transport.
 In the evolution equations there are terms which are proportional to $\big(\kappa_s + \kappa_a\big)H^i$, which means that the opacities in these terms should be averaged with the neutrino momentum density instead of the neutrino energy density.
 Effectively, this reduces the opacities in the optically thick regions.
 We found that multiplying the opacities with 0.6 in the thick regions mimicked this effect reasonably well.
 We found that these corrections were essential for the heavy-lepton neutrinos.
-Additionally, we observed that the energy-averaged opacities lead to overheating in the gain layer, which tests could be solved by reducing the opacities by 5 per cent in this region.
+Additionally, we observed that the energy-averaged opacities lead to overheating in the gain layer, which we solved by reducing the opacities by 5 \% in this region.